dasarpai/old.dasarpai.github.io/_dsblog/2023-01-10-Statistics-Interview-Question-for-Data-Scientist.md

 So the variables like dice-outcome, applicant-job, traffic-turn-direction can take any random value between the range or the options available.
 Therefore they are called random variables.
 In the language of the database, every table's column is a random variable.
 In statistics, this is referred to as a random variable.

 ## What are the different types of random variables?
 A random variable can take any value from the given fixed number of options.
 For example, applicant_education applicant_gender, applicant_city, and dice_outcome can have a fixed number of outcomes.
-This kind of variable is called a categorical variable.
+This kind of variable is called a **categorical variable**.
 Further, there are two types of categorical variables.
 Applicant_education can be Higher_Secondry, Graduate, Master, Ph.D.
-But this random variable has an order from low to high therefore it is called an ordinal categorical variable or ordinal variable.
-Applicant_city or color of the side of the die does not have any order therefore they are called nominal categorical variables or nominal variables.
+But this random variable has an order from low to high therefore it is called an ordinal categorical variable or **ordinal variable**.
+Applicant_city or color of the side of the die does not have any order therefore they are called nominal categorical variables or **nominal variables.**

 In the employee dataset, what can be the value of applicant_age or salary?
 Like earlier, it is not selected from a fixed number of options available.
 Not only that it can be decimal also.
-Therefore such kind of random variable is called a numeric random variable or numeric variable.
+Therefore such kind of random variable is called a numeric random variable or **numeric variable.**

+## Variable Types and Summarization

+There are two kinds of variables and they are summarized in different ways.
+- Summary of Nominal Variable: Count, Ratio, and Percentage, e.g. How many girls and boys, percentage of fruit tree vs no-fruit tree, percentage of bad product vs good product, etc.
+- Summary of Numeric Data: mean, median, e.g. Mean salary, median age, mean sugar level, mean score
+- Depending upon the situation, Ordinal data can be nominal or numeric.

 ## Explain dependent variables and independent variables.